vitelot/FitnessCentrality/README.md

    ```
    (@v1.x) pkg> instantiate
    ```
-   This command reads the `Project.toml` and `Manifest.toml` files in your project directory and installs all the required packages and their dependencies.
+   This command reads the `Project.toml` file in your project directory, creates the `Manifest.toml` file, and installs all the required packages and their dependencies.
 It might take a few minutes, especially on the first run.

 7. Once the instantiation is complete, exit the package manager by pressing the Backspace key.
 This will return you to the Julia REPL.

-8. You can now exit Julia by pressing `Ctrl+D` or by typing:
+8. You can now exit Julia by pressing `ctrl+d` or by typing:
    ```
    julia> exit()
    ```